- Written by Dr.Mehmet Demircioglu

 Not every contact is the same.
 A sleeve lightly brushing the forehead is different from a fingernail scratching the grafts.
 A gentle wash performed correctly is different from rubbing with a towel.

 When this kind of contact is reviewed, pressure, friction, scratching, and bleeding matter most.
-The more of these are present, the more seriously the event should be treated.
+The more of these are present, the more seriously the event needs to be taken.

 A light accidental touch without pain, bleeding, or visible change is usually not a disaster.
 The right response is to stop touching and protect the area, not to spiral into panic.